RalphAS/GenericSchur.jl/README.md

 Methods for reordering a Schur decomposition (`ordschur`) and computing condition numbers (`eigvalscond`) and subspace separation (`subspacesep`) are provided.
-Tests to date suggest that behavior is analogous to the LAPACK routines on which the implementation is based.
+Tests to date suggest that behavior is similar to the LAPACK routines on which the implementation is based.

 ## Generalized eigensystems

-Methods for the generalized eigenvalue problem (matrix pencils) are provided, as extensions of `schur(A,B)` from LinearAlgebra.
+Methods for the generalized eigenvalue problem (matrix pencils) are provided, as extensions of `schur!(A,B)` from LinearAlgebra.
 The algorithms are translated from LAPACK, but this implementation has had limited testing.
 (Note that it is easy to check the decomposition of a particular case ex post facto.)

-Corresponding functions for reordering and condition estimation are included for complex element types.
+Corresponding functions for reordering (via `ordschur`) and condition estimation (`eigvalscond`) are provided.
-Tests to date suggest that behavior is analogous to LAPACK.
+Tests to date suggest that behavior is similar to LAPACK.

-Right eigenvectors of complex generalized problems are available with `V = eigvecs(S::GeneralizedSchur{<:Complex})`.
-Column `j` of `V` satisfies `S.beta[j] * A * v ≈ S.alpha[j] * B * v`.
+Right eigenvectors of complex generalized problems are available with `eigvecs(S::GeneralizedSchur{<:Complex})`.
+Left and right eigenvectors of real generalized problems are available with `eigvecs(S::GeneralizedSchur{<:Real}; left::Bool)`.

-These currently have a peculiar norm intended to be compatible with LAPACK conventions.
+These vectors currently have a peculiar normalization intended to be compatible with LAPACK conventions.

 ## Acknowledgements